go-gorm/gorm.io/pages/docs/has_many.md

 ## Association ForeignKey

-GORM usually use owner's priamry key as the foreign key's value, for above example, it is `User`'s `ID`,
+GORM usually use owner's primary key as the foreign key's value, for above example, it is `User`'s `ID`,

 When you assign credit cards to a user, GORM will save user's `ID` into credit cards' `UserID` field.